Proximate and ultimate causation: In biology

 Example: a female animal chooses to mate with a particular male during a mate choice trial.
 A possible proximate explanation states that one male produced a more intense signal, leading to elevated hormone levels in the female producing copulatory behaviour.

 Although the behavior in these two examples is the same, the explanations are based on different sets of factors incorporating evolutionary versus physiological factors.

 These can be further divided, for example proximate causes may be given in terms of local muscle movements or in terms of developmental biology (see Tinbergen's four questions).

+Mayr believed that proximate and evolutionary causation were complementary and that both needed to be studied to properly explain any given biological phenomenon.

 In philosophy

 In analytic philosophy, notions of cause adequacy are employed in the causal model.
 In order to explain the genuine cause of an effect, one would have to satisfy adequacy conditions, which include, among others, the ability to distinguish between: